Potential National Hockey League expansion: Other cities

 In February 2025, it was reported that NHL officials reportedly met in New York City with a group from New Orleans regarding bringing an expansion team to the city.
 New Orleans's last hockey team was the ECHL's New Orleans Brass, who played from 1997 to 2002 at Municipal Auditorium and New Orleans Arena until increasing costs from converting the arena between basketball and hockey configurations for the New Orleans Hornets and a lack of a suitable alternative arena in the area caused the team to fold.

 Omaha has had a comparatively limited ice hockey history, with its professional lineage limited to multiple incarnations of the minor-league Omaha Knights/Omaha Ak-Sar-Ben Knights.
-The city currently hosts NCAA collegiate ice hockey at the Division I level with the University of Nebraska Omaha, and United States Hockey League (USHL) junior ice hockey with the Omaha Lancers.
+The city currently hosts NCAA collegiate ice hockey at the Division I level with University of Nebraska–Omaha, and junior ice hockey with the Omaha Lancers of the United States Hockey League.
 While Omaha lacks an NHL-capable venue, local property developer Rod Yates has publicly stated a desire to build an arena in Gretna, as part of a proposed "Good Life District" surrounding the Nebraska Crossing, an outdoor lifestyle center; Yates and Nebraska governor Jim Pillen additionally met with NHL officials in New York City in February 2024, in order to pitch the league on expansion.

+San Diego has proposed to build Midway Arena with the goal of attracting an NHL team.
+The city was previously home to the San Diego Skyhawks from 1941 to 1950, the San Diego Mariners of the WHA from 1974 to 1977, and four iterations of the San Diego Gulls since 1966: the first in the WHL, the second in the IHL, the third in the ECHL, and the current San Diego Gulls of the AHL who play at Pechanga Arena.